ctrl-alt-del/devenv/cheatsheet/overview.md

 [Command-line Interface (cli)](http://en.wikipedia.org/wiki/Command-line_interface) is an interface through terminal.
 It used to be the main stream way of software development before the Graphic User Interface was introduced to the public.
 Nowadays, it still remain to be a popular choice for some developers and professions.
 There are two major cli editor:
 * [Vi IMproved (vim)](http://www.vim.org)
 * [Emacs](https://www.gnu.org/software/emacs)

+# Thrid Party Libraries
+When you face a problem, it probably was other people's problem and it is very likely that people may have solved it and contributed parts of or completed solution to the community.
+Those contributions usually come as source code or libraries.

+Nowadays, most of those contribution can be found on coding collaboration communities, such as Github or Bitbucket.
+Some organization may also host and guide the development of open source projects, such as Apache and Mozilla.